Priyanshu19Mishra/OTTs-Movie-Shows-Data-Preprocessing/README.md

 Run the script in a Jupyter Notebook or Google Colab.
 3. Required Libraries Install the required libraries using: bash, ,pip install pandas numpy matplotlib seaborn wordcloud

-4. Visualizations:
-The script generates several bar plots, a distribution plot, and a word cloud to visualize the processed data.
-These plots include insights about:

-Number of movies and shows by platform.
-Genre distribution across different platforms.
+4. Visualizations: The script generates several bar plots, a distribution plot, and a word cloud to visualize the processed data.
+These plots include insights about the number of movies and shows by platform ,genre distribution across different platforms.
 Top 10 directors across platforms.
 5. Key Steps in the Code
 Data Cleaning: Handles duplicates, missing values, and incorrect data.